zycgit/dbvisitor/dbvisitor-adapter/jdbc-mongo/README_en.md

 ## Introduction

-jdbc-mongo is a MongoDB JDBC driver adapter that allows developers to operate MongoDB using the standard JDBC interfaces and SQL-style commands.
+jdbc-mongo is a MongoDB JDBC driver adapter that allows developers to operate MongoDB using the standard JDBC interfaces and MongoDB commands.
 The goal is to enable seamless use of MongoDB by leveraging the familiar JDBC programming model.

 ## Features